- What is a rain garden?

 - Will road salt damage the plants in my rain garden?

-- What types of plants are used in rain gardens and shoreline plantings?
+- What types of plants are used in rain garden plantings?

 - Why native plants?
 Do I have to use native plants?

 - Aren't native plants wild and messy looking?

 - Will rain gardens attract or breed mosquitoes?